 The Embassy is the new home for The Sydney Story Factory, a not-for-profit creative writing centre for young people in Sydney.
-Project partners Will O’Rourke and The Glue Society developed the Martian concept which was road tested with kids - of all ages.
+Project partners Will O’Rourke and The Glue Society developed the Martian concept.

 LAVA used a fluid geometry to merge the three program components [embassy, school and shop], and a computer model was sliced and ‘nested’ into buildable components.
 1068 pieces of CNC-cut plywood were put together like a giant puzzle.
 Technologies from the yacht and space industry were used to create the timber ribs.
 Edged with Martian green, the curvy plywood flows seamlessly from reception desk to shop shelves to tables and benches.
 Walls, ceiling and floor, space, ornament and structure, become one element.